 If your student is completing practice tests at home, it’s a great idea to measure how older children are making use of time.
 When they know how long to devote to each section, students are less likely to panic, become overwhelmed or get stuck on a hard question.

 Getting a decent night’s sleep is essential in the lead up to NAPLAN.
-Poor sleep affects memory, decision making and cognitive ability.
-You can ensure you child sleeps well by doing something unrelated to the test the night before exams and by using relaxation techniques.
+Poor sleep affects memory, decision making, and cognitive ability.
+You can ensure your child sleeps well by doing something unrelated to the test the night before exams and by using relaxation techniques.
 This is a perfect opportunity to help students learn how to manage exam stress.

-These tips will help your student perform at their best in NAPLAN.
+These tips will help your students perform at their best in NAPLAN.